 A savings account is the most basic savings option offered by a financial institution.
 Most banks offer at least one savings account.
 Federal regulations only allow six withdrawals each month from a savings account.
 You cannot write checks from a savings account.

 A money market account is similar to a savings account.
-The interest on MMAs is generally lower than a savings account.
 You can write checks just like a checking account but are limited to six withdrawals per month.